A moment-matching metric for latent variable generative models: Moment Estimators

-where we estimate the left-hand side with $\bar{x}$ (DE) and the right-hand side with $\frac{1}{m} \sum_{i=1}^m \Ex(\x|\z=z_i)$ where $z_i \sim p_\theta(z)$ (FME).
-However, to get a complete picture of the fitted LGVM proficiency at estimating the distribution of the observed-data we proposed looking at the gap between moment estimators for both the first and the second moment.
+where we estimate the left-hand side with $\bar{\bx}$ (DE) and the right-hand side with $\frac{1}{m} \sum_{i=1}^m \Ex(\bx\|\bz=z_i)$ where $z_i \sim p_\theta(\bz)$ (FME).
+At this moment, we proposed looking at the gap between moment estimators for both the first and the second moment.
+However, with machine learning models being mostly optimized towards point estimation, the first moment estimator gap is usually less interesting than its second moment counterpart.

-\subsection{Additional justifications}
+\subsection{Additional Justifications}

-For any generative model, it is always possible to generate a new sample of $G$ points say $S_{LVGM} = \{\tilde{x_1},...,\tilde{x_{G}} \}$ and a simple model estimator for the first and second moment would be to simply compute $\frac{1}{G}\sum_{i=1}^G(\tilde{x_i})$ for the first moment and similarly $\frac{1}{G}\sum_{i=1}^G(\tilde{x_i}\tilde{x_i}^T)$, let us call those \textit{sample estimators} (SE).
+For any generative models, it is always possible to generate a new sample of $G$ points say $S_{LVGM} = \{\tilde{\bx}_1,...,\tilde{\bx}_{G} \}$ and a simple model estimator of the first and second moment would be to simply compute $\frac{1}{G}\sum_{i=1}^G(\tilde{\bx}_i)$ for the first moment and similarly $\frac{1}{G}\sum_{i=1}^G(\tilde{\bx}_i\tilde{\bx}_i^T)$ for the second moment.
+Let us call these \textit{sample estimators} (SE).
 These estimators could replace both FMEs defined previously as they also reflect the distribution learned by the LVGM.
-Conceptually, the SEs are simple and easy to use and thus we want to justify why our estimators (FMEs) are \textit{better}.
+Conceptually, the SEs are simple and easy to use and metrics such as the MMD relies on additional samples; thus we want to justify why our estimators (FMEs) are \textit{better}.

-To begin, FMEs are faster to compute by a slight margin.
-In order to draw the same sample size for the Monte Carlo estimates, say $m$ sample, we need $m$ sample for the FMEs.
-However, for the SEs have to draw twice as many samples ($2m$), since we must sample from $p(\z)$ $m$ times and then from $p(\x|\z)$ an additional $m$ times.
-However, more importantly, $M << D$, this means that not only we FME requires half as many samples, but they are samples from a much lower dimension distribution which further increases the difference in computational cost between the FME and the SE.
+To begin, FMEs are faster to compute.
+In order to draw the same sample size for the Monte Carlo estimates, say a sample of size $m$, we need to sample $m$ times for the FMEs.
+However, for the SEs have to draw twice as many samples ($2m$), since we must sample from $p(\bz)$ $m$ times and then from $p(\bx\|\bz)$ an additional $m$ times.
+More importantly, because $M << D$ it means that not only FMEs require half as many samples, but these samples are from a much lower dimension distribution which further increases the difference in computational cost between the FMEs and the SEs.

-Next, our estimator has a smaller variance for both the first and the second moment.
+Another reason why we prefer FMEs over SEs is that FMEs have a smaller variance for both the first and the second moment.
+Both FMEs and SEs are unbiased estimators of the same value, but the lower variance of FMEs is a huge benefit.
 A complete proof is located in the appendices.